 Grants & Fellowships

-Fellowships to Support an Enabling Legal Framework for Civil Society
+Fellowships to Promote Research on the Legal Framework for Civil Society

 Lifeline: The Embattled CSO Assistance Fund

 ICNL is part of the civil society consortium led by Freedom House implementing Lifeline: the Embattled CSO Assistance Fund.
 This fund, which is supported by 17 governments and 2 foundations, provides emergency financial assistance to civil society organizations under threat or attack and advocacy support responding to broader threats to civil society.
 ICNL grant support focuses on civil society law reform.Applications for advocacy support are accepted on a rolling basis.
 For more information, please contact Lifeline@icnl.org.